Your Georgia Divorce is Final. Now What?

 Contact the Clerk of Superior Court in the county where your divorce was granted.
 Since we cannot provide copies to you (certified or not) other than what we provide at the end of your case, please do not call us about this.
 But, just follow these instructions instead.

 The process for obtaining a certified copy varies slightly from county to county.
 But, universally, you can always write the Clerk of Superior Court in the county where the divorce occurred to the attention of the Civil File Room and request the certified copies and enclose a money order payable to the Clerk of Superior Court.
 You should also provide the Clerk with a self-addressed envelope with the correct postage so that the clerk can quickly mail the documents to you.
 In some counties you can actually telephone the clerk’s office and pay for the copies with a credit card.

 If you do not know your case number, the Clerk can look it up for you by name.
 But, you must know which county to call.
 It is the county where your divorce case was actually filed and granted.

 You should also keep a copy of the full signed and filed Settlement Agreement.
 But, in most situations, the Settlement Agreement usually does not need to be certified.
+But, if you actually need a certified copy of your Settlement Agreement, you can also get that from the Clerk of Superior Court in the county where you were divorced.
 If you have minor children in the divorce case, you will need to get certified copies of the Parenting Plan Order and the Child Support Addendum (if these documents were separate from the Final Decree and Settlement Agreement).
-Like the Final Judgment and Decree, a copy of the Settlement Agreement can be obtained from the Clerk of Superior Court in the county where the divorce occurred.
+A copy of all of these documents can be obtained from the Clerk of Superior Court in the county where the divorce occurred.